rhelmer/socorro/docs/populatepostgres.rst

 IMPORTANT NOTE - many reports use the reports_clean_done() stored procedure to check that reports exist for the last UTC hour of the day being processed, as a way to catch problems.
-If your crash volume is low enough, you may want to modify this function in socorro/sql/schema.sql and reload the schema
+If your crash volume does not guarantee one crash per hour, you may want to modify this function in socorro/sql/schema.sql and reload the schema
 ::

   ./socorro/external/postgresql/setupdb_app.py --database_name=breakpad --dropdb